 - Accounts receivable financing that best suits businesses experiencing lengthy invoice payment terms.

 What is invoice finance?

 Invoice factoring comes under the umbrella term invoice finance, which is the process of borrowing money to cover the number of unpaid invoices that clients owe your business.
-This funding solution aids businesses in maintaining cash flow, enabling suppliers and employees to be paid on time and daily business operations to continue running smoothly.
+This funding solution, offered by invoice factoring companies such as Penny, aids businesses in maintaining cash flow, enabling suppliers and employees to be paid on time and daily business operations to continue running smoothly.

 Unpaid invoices signify money that is owed to your business, invoice finance helps to cover this intermediate period which means your business won’t be out of pocket whilst waiting for payment terms to elapse.
 The main types of invoice finance are:

 - Single invoice / spot factoring

 Invoice finance is most commonly structured through factoring and discounting.
 Factoring involves you selling your business’ outstanding invoices to an invoice finance provider, who will typically pay you between 70 - 85% of the invoices’ overall value upfront.
 It is then the lender’s responsibility to collect the invoice payments, and once they have received full payment from your customers, they will return the remaining 15 - 30% of invoice amounts to your business.
 Invoice factoring companies charge interest and a fee for their services.

 On the other hand, with invoice discounting the business is expected to collect the invoice payments themself.
 The invoice finance provider will then advance up to 95% of the invoice amount and once clients or customers have paid their invoices, the business is expected to repay the lender the amount borrowed plus the discount charge.